Quickstart

 Access the Web Editor

-If you haven’t installed the GitHub App, you will be prompted to do so upon opening the web editor.
+If you have not installed the GitHub App, you will be prompted to install the app when you open the web editor.

 Edit the Documentation

-In the web editor, you can navigate your documentation files in the sidebar.
-Let’s update the introduction page.
+In the web editor, you can navigate through your documentation files in the sidebar.
+Let’s update the introduction page:

 Find and click on introduction.mdx